 Time sheets must be signed by both you and your employee (after the work has been done) and sent to your chosen SDS Agency per their payroll schedule.
-Pay periods are either bi-monthly (from the 1st -15th of the month and the 16th to the end of the month) or bi-weekly (every two weeks).
-In most cases, payment can be by check or direct deposit.
+Pay periods are either bi-monthly (1st-15th and 16th to the end of the month) or bi-weekly (every two weeks).
+In most cases, payment is made by check or direct deposit.
 One agency uses a Debit Card system.